LukasKnuth/epub_tools/readme.md

 ## 2. Simplify to Markdown

-The scripts use Markdown the intermediate format.
+The scripts use Markdown as its intermediate format.
 To simplify the downloaded `index.html` which we just got with "wget", run the script:

 ```bash